RuneStone0/BitcoinTipping/README.md

 ```

 **Warning:** This will reset all existing data and recreate the database with the latest schema.

+### Docker Data Persistence
+When using Docker, the database is stored in the `./data` directory on your host machine.
+This ensures your data persists between container restarts.

 ### Accessing the Application
 Open your web browser and navigate to: